 I take a dose of this syrup followed by a hot shower with my eucalyptus shower steamers to help soothe congestion when I'm coming down with a cold.

-Caution: Keep all medicinal plants, natural and herbal remedies and medicines safely out of the reach of children.
-Talk to your trusted healthcare provider l before using dandelion tincture or dandelion extract.
-It may interact with other medicines or prompt allergic reactions.
+Caution: Keep all medicinal plants, natural remedies, and medicines safely out of the reach of children.
+Talk to your trusted healthcare provider before using homemade remedies, especially if you're pregnant, nursing, giving them to children, or taking medication.

 Ingredients You Need